DeanLogan/Pathfinder/README.md

 *Pathfinder* represents a collaborative effort to enhance the academic experience, offering students a technologically advanced tool to navigate their educational journey effectively.

 ## Set Up
+This project offers flexibility in deployment, allowing users to utilize either a Docker container or a virtual environment.
+Below are instructions for setting up the project using either method.
+While Docker is recommended for its simplified process, the team acknowledges that not everyone prefers this approach.

-(Note: at the bottom of this README are some links to resources that might help you use Docker or Virtual Environments if this is your first time using these)
+(Note: Towards the bottom of this README, you'll find some links to resources that may assist you in using Docker or Virtual Environments, especially if this is your first time working with them.
+These resources are listed under [Useful Links](#useful-links).)

 ### Docker
 1. Clone the repository to your system.
 2. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/) on your computer if it has not already been installed.